Metrical psalter: Tate and Brady ('New Version')

 First published in 1696, the New Version of the Psalms of David was the work of Nahum Tate (who was later named poet laureate) and Nicholas Brady.
 A second edition was published in 1698, and supplements were issued in 1700, 1702, 1704 (twice) and 1708.
 Their Augustan version shows somewhat more polish than the 17th century versions.

 The hymn Through all the changing scenes of life is the setting of Psalm 34 from the New Version, and As pants the hart for cooling streams is a setting of Psalm 42.

+Isaac Watts ('Imitated')

+Isaac Watts produced a metrical psalter, in which he breaks out of the ballad metre in his 1719 The Psalms of David, Imitated in the Language of the New Testament, and Apply'd to the Christian State and Worship, which, as the title indicates, was intended as an interpretation rather than a strict translation of the psalms.
+As an example of what is meant by "Language of the New Testament", Psalm 35 ("A psalm of David") verses 13-14 ("But as for me, when they were sick, my clothing was sackcloth: I afflicted my soul with fasting....
+I behaved myself as though it had been my friend or my brother") becomes: "Behold the love, the gen’rous love, That holy David shows...
+The spirit of the gospel reigns, And melts his pious heart."

+His translation of Psalm 24 into long metre begins: